-As of March 28, 2023, we had 145 full-time employees.
-Approximately 127 were employed in the U.S., and 18 were employed in Europe.
+As of July 18, 2024, we had 66 full-time employees.
+Approximately 54 were employed in the U.S., and 12 were employed in Europe.
 None of our employees are represented by a labor union.
 We have never experienced a labor-related work stoppage.

-As part of our 2022 Plan, we completed a series of reductions in force during 2022, which we expect to result in approximately \$8.0 million in annualized cash compensation cost savings.
+During 2022 and 2023, we completed a series of reductions in force, which we expect to result in approximately \$10.0 million in annualized cash compensation cost savings.
 We believe our current headcount and resources are sufficient to execute our plan of achieving profitability in the near-term, while remaining flexible to scale our hiring as industry demand and our sales grow.